toitware/secure-home/level3/python/README.md

 ## Run

-Run the application with your toit username and password and the choosen subscription-name:
+Run the Python application with API key secret and the choosen subscription-name as arguments:

 ```
 $ ./main.py <username> <password> <subscription-name>